Created on August 5, 2017. Last updated on June 17th, 2021 at 09:57 am

-As with all health care professionals, clinical child and adolescent psychologists are dedicated to offering the best level of care available by constantly testing and comparing how effectively various treatments work for a variety of child and adolescent mental health problems.
-Through this research, psychologists are looking to discover which treatment is likely to work best for each individual.
-The Society of Clinical Child and Adolescent Psychology uses a scale of one (most support) through five (lowest support).
+As with all health care professionals, clinical child and adolescent psychologists are dedicated to offering the best level of care available to the public.
+This is accomplished by constantly testing and comparing how effectively various treatments work for a variety of child and adolescent mental health problems.
+Through this research, psychologists are always looking to discover which available treatment currently has the best chance of helping each individual.

 Level One: Works Well; Well-established Treatments